jsmodules/cookies/README.md

     gulp

-This task watches the project directories and runs a static server with livereload to watch the changes and run tests on every change.
+This task watches the project directories, compiles the JavaScript, and runs all tests on the compiled JavaScript.

 ## Roadmap